LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

    * To display data in the dashboard only for selected elements, select **include**.
    * To display data in the quick dashboard for all elements except the elements that are selected, select **exclude**.

+{: .notice}
-{: .notice}The filters of a any dashboard must contain at least one attribute from the “Time” dataset which appears at the top of the DASHBOARD DATASETS list.
+The filters of a any dashboard must contain at least one attribute from the “Time” dataset which appears at the top of the DASHBOARD DATASETS list.
 Attributes of the Time dataset include: DATE, DAY OF WEEK, WEEK, and MONTH.

 ### Add a metric filter to the filters panel